 The final grading worksheet for WN grading will be available in myCampus on the Self Service tab from July 8 through July 11 at noon (12:00 PM Central).

 Final Grading - Full session and Session 2 Courses

-Final grades for graduating students are due by noon (12:00 PM Central) on May 15.
+Final grades for all students are due by noon (12:00 PM Central) on August 8.

-In order to facilitate administering diplomas to students at the commencement ceremonies, all submitted grades for students will be rolled into history on May 15 as well.
-Due to this roll, final grading will be temporarily turned off between 3:00 PM – 4:00 PM but will be made available again to allow grading to continue through May 16 at Noon (12:00 PM Central).
+In order to facilitate administering diplomas to students at the commencement ceremonies, all submitted grades for students will be rolled into history the day before the ceremony.
+Due to this roll, final grading will be temporarily turned off between 3:00 PM – 4:00 PM but will be made available again to allow grading to continue through August 9 at noon (12:00 PM Central).

 Final Grading Window

 Faculty can add, delete and update final grades up until the close out time for grading.
 Once the final grading worksheet is turned off and grades have been posted, or "rolled" as it is frequently called, the grades are locked and students are able to view the grades in Self Service and on their transcripts.
 Any grades changes after the grading period would have to be done by a Change of Grade form.

 WN Grade Eligibility

 Students who attend one or more classes are not eligible for the WN grade.